dbrown499/winter-2025-technical-interview-practice/lesson27-build-a-queue/README.md

 Describe a real-world scenario where a queue would be a suitable data structure.
 Explain why FIFO is important in that context.

+A real-world scenario where a queue is suitable is in a customer service line at a bank.
+Customers are served in the order they arrive, meaning the first customer to enter the queue is the first to be served.

 ## Lecture Content (20 minutes)

 1. What is a Queue?